 This report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core option.
 The GRI Standards are the first global standards for sustainability reporting.
-They feature a modular, interrelated structure,

-This Sustainability Report is an important tool to and represent the global best practice for reporting on a range of economic, environmental and social impacts.
+They feature a modular, interrelated structure, and represent the global best practice for reporting on a range of economic, environmental and social impacts.
 GRI's Food Processing Sector is used for our sector disclosure requirements.
 Also, to improve readability, we include disclosure number at relevant sections of this report.
-At the end of this report, a GRI Content Index is presented in This is our second Sustainability Report and covers the the form of a list of disclosures.
+At the end of this report, a GRI Content Index is presented in the form of a list of disclosures.
 External assurance has not been conducted this year.

-with regard to the breakdown of energy consumption due to the data gaps on the unit of measurement.
+There is a restatement for the 2017 Sustainability Report with regard to the breakdown of energy consumption due to the data gaps on the unit of measurement.
 The consumption of renewable biomass energy was reported as 98%.
 It is restated to 26% for FY2017.
 These data have been corrected or adjusted for 2018 Sustainability Report.
 Furthermore, the calorific value conversion of CNG is restated with corrected value i.e. 37.26 MJ/m3, which follows the International Gas Union (IGU) in the energy consumption table.
 There was no recalculation for previous year data, as that was calculated with the correct conversion value.